Timber Cladding Colour Guide – Colour & Appearance of Different Timber Species

 Here at NORclad, we’re passionate about helping people get the most out of their timber cladding.
 So to help you get started on establishing the specie you’d like to utilise in your development, here we’ve listed some of the most popular timber species and provided key information about its colour and appearance.

 Also called Scots Pine, European Redwood is an aesthetically pleasing specie.
 It’s well-known for its particularly light colour – the sapwood (outer layers of the wood) is a usually creamy-white to yellow colour, and the heartwood is normally a reddish-brown colour.
-When Koppers Microshades treatment is applied, the timber holds its colour for longer than other common wood species.
+When NORclad Brunnea treatment is applied, the timber holds its colour for longer than other common wood species.

 Another popular timber cladding choice, Siberian Larch is renowned for its beautiful colouring and texture.
 It usually starts its life as a pale yellow/golden brown but eventually weathers to a strong silver or grey colour if left untreated and unstained.
 This specie also features the shapes and patterns of its growth rings, adding real character to each cladding panel.